available for purchase

 Lydia R. Diamond's plays include: Stick Fly (produced by Alicia Keys under the direction of Kenny Leon, will open on Broadway at the Cort theatre on November 18, 2011; '10 Irne Award - Best Play, '10 LA Critics Circle Awards, '10 LA Garland Award - Playwriting, '08 Susan S. Blackburn Finalist, '06 Black Theatre Alliance Award - Best Play), Voyeurs de Venus ('06 Joseph Jefferson Award - Best New Work, '06 BTAA - Best Writing), The Bluest Eye ('06 Black Arts Alliance Image Award - Best New Play, '08 American Alliance for Theatre and Education Distinguished Play Award), The Gift Horse ('05 Theadore Ward Prize, Kesselring Prize 2nd Place), Harriet Jacobs, Stage Black, and Lizzie Stranton (2008 Boston University Playwriting Initiative Commision).
 Theatres include: Arena Stage, Chicago Dramatists, Company One, Congo Square, Everyman Theatre Company, Goodman Theatre, Hartford Stage, Huntington Theatre Co., Jubilee Theatre, Kansas City Rep, L.A.
 Theatre Works, Long Wharf, Lorraine Hansberry Theatre, McCarter Theatre Co., Mo'Olelo Theatre Co., MPAACT, New Vic, Playmakers Rep, Plowshares Theatre Co., Providence Black Rep, Steppenwolf, TrueColors, The Matrix, Underground Railway Theatre, Actors Theatre of Louisville, and The Contemporary American Theatre Festival.
 Lydia's plays have been produced at Universities around the country including: Duke University, Howard University, Emerson College, Boston University, Northwestern University, University of Wisconsin, Columbia College Chicago, Spelman College, University of California - San Marcos, and University of Maryland.
 Lydia has been commissioned by: Steppenwolf, McCarter, Huntington, Actor's Theatre of Louisville/Victory Gardens, Humana, Boston University, and The Roundabout.
 Stick Fly and Harriet Jacobs are published by NU Press, Bluest Eye, Gift Horse, Stage Black - Dramatic Publishing.
 Lydia was a 2007 TCG/NEA Playwright in Residence at Steppenwolf, an 06/07 Huntington Playwright Fellow, 2009 NEA/Arena Stage New Play Development Grant Finalist, is a TCG Executive Board Member, a Resident Playwright at Chicago Dramatists, an Honorary Doctorate of Arts Recipient from Pine Manor College, and a recent recipient of the Huntington Theatre's 2011 Wimbley Award.

-For six years Jamal was the Director of Purchasing & Inventory Control at Be Our Guest, the party rental company that has been the long-time major sponsor of the Company One Theatre Gala.
-He is also a Real Estate Agent in Boston, and an active member of the Roxbury Community.
+Jamal Gathers is a property manager with Housing Management Resources in Roxbury, MA, whose mission is to “provide high quality affordable housing that strengthens communities.”
+He is the former Director of Purchasing & Inventory Control at Be Our Guest, Inc., and is a licensed real estate agent and \active member of the Roxbury Community.
 Jamal is a huge theatre supporter, as well as a lover of opera and classical music, and is committed to C1’s mission: “Company One has put forth such provocative productions that have made me, time and time again, question the status quo, and what is going on in our society.”
 Jamal also understands the importance of using theatre to articulate a community’s key social issues.
 His goal is to “bring the issues that are portrayed on stage back to the community for recognition and discussion,” and to use C1’s Community Engagement Committee as a means for further building C1’s relationships in communities of color.

 Thomas is an investment professional with Palladin Consumer Retail Partners, a consumer-focused private equity firm in Boston, and is currently a member of the Company One Finance Committee.
 Thomas has a performing arts background as a classically-trained vocalist and has been an active member of the Greater Boston community since moving from Los Angeles in early 2015.
 In addition to Company One, Thomas has been actively involved with the Social Innovation Forum, an accelerator program that helps innovative nonprofit organizations and social impact businesses gain visibility, expand their networks, and build capacity in order to secure next-stage funding.
 As a member of the non-profit evaluation committee, he was one of only a handful of industry professionals tasked with interviewing and evaluating potential organizations for the 2016 nonprofit cohort, and as an impact investing mentor, he was one of several mentors charged with guiding six social impact startup companies through a 12-week incubator program that culminated in a series of fundraising pitches and presentations.
 Additionally, Thomas is a member of the Private Equity Association of Boston and volunteers with YouthVenture, a United Way-funded youth entrepreneurship program that provides startup capital and consulting to youth-led ventures aimed at addressing social and economic issues in local communities.